R1 RCM to Release First Quarter 2023 Results on May 4

-/EIN News/ -- MURRAY, Utah, April 18, 2023 (GLOBE NEWSWIRE) -- R1 RCM Inc. (NASDAQ: RCM), a leading provider of technology-driven solutions that transform the patient experience and financial performance of healthcare providers, today announced it expects to release financial results for the three months ended March 31, 2023, before market open on Thursday, May 4, 2023.
+MURRAY, Utah, April 18, 2023 (GLOBE NEWSWIRE) -- R1 RCM Inc. RCM, a leading provider of technology-driven solutions that transform the patient experience and financial performance of healthcare providers, today announced it expects to release financial results for the three months ended March 31, 2023, before market open on Thursday, May 4, 2023.

 R1's management team will host a conference call on May 4 at 8:00 a.m.
 ET to discuss the results and business outlook.
 To participate, please dial 888-330-2022 (646-960-0690 outside the U.S. and Canada) using conference code number 5681952.
 A live webcast and replay of the call will be available at the Investor Relations section of the Company's website at r1rcm.com.